 The continued production of sustainable and marketable woodland products.
 To conserve, maintain and enhance cultural and heritage assets.

-Deliver well-designed proposals in keeping with the local landscape character maintenance of recreation facilities.
+Deliver well-designed proposals in keeping with the local landscape character

+The provision and maintenance of recreation facilities.

 To protect and restore areas of ancient woodland in line with 'Keepers of Time'.